juniorgarcia/ascii-banner-cli/README.md

 ### Install

 1. Make sure [Go is installed on your machine](https://golang.org/doc/install#download)
-2. Run on terminal `$ go get https://github.com/juniorgarcia/ascii-banner-cli && go install https://github.com/juniorgarcia/ascii-banner-cli`
+2. Run on terminal `go get github.com/juniorgarcia/ascii-banner-cli && go install github.com/juniorgarcia/ascii-banner-cli`

+The binary will be available under the name `ascii-banner-cli`

 ### Usage